Space heating from photovoltaics

 saves fossil fuels such as gas and oil.

-does not need additional pipelines, pumps, etc.
+does without additional piping, pumps, etc.

 is space-saving – no heating and fuel storage room necessary.